-Growing up in Parramatta as the daughter of South Asian parents, Natesha Somasundaram never saw people like her on television.
+Growing up in Dandenong as the daughter of South Asian parents, Natesha Somasundaram never saw people like her on television.

 She blames that invisibility for making it tough to develop a sense of her own identity – until she started writing for a living several years ago.

 Her Sri Lankan Tamil parents emigrated to Australia in the late 1980s to escape the country’s civil war.
 “We grew up in a predominantly white area and I was the only person of colour at my school level,” she tells IF.